 This recipe can be made thick or thin.
 I prefer mine a little on the thicker side so I can get a nice mix of a soft center with crispy outsides.

-I tend to get about 5 fairly thick salmon patties out of every can of salmon.
+I tend to get about 5 fairly thick patties out of every can of salmon.

-After frying, salmon patties can be held in a 200⁰F oven for up to an hour prior to serving.
+After frying, they can be held in a 200⁰F oven for up to an hour prior to serving.
 Much longer than one hour and they will begin to dry out.

 Store leftover salmon patties in a sealed container or plastic baggie in the refrigerator for up to 3 days.